camunda/camunda-bpm-platform/clients/java/README.md

 * Report BPMN errors as well as failures
 * Share primitive and object typed process variables with the Workflow Engine

+## Configuration options
+* The client can be configured with the fluent api of the [ExternalTaskClientBuilder](client/src/main/java/org/camunda/bpm/client/ExternalTaskClientBuilder.java).
+* The topic subscription can be configured with the fluent api of the [TopicSubscriptionBuilder](client/src/main/java/org/camunda/bpm/client/topic/TopicSubscriptionBuilder.java).

 ## Prerequisites
 * Oracle Hotspot v1.8+ (JDK 8)
 * Camunda BPM Platform 7.9.0+